ministryofjustice/moj-design-system/app/views/components/form-validator/README.md

 ### Research on this component

 We need more research.
-If you have used the form validator, get in touch to share your research findings.
+If you have used the form validator component, get in touch to share your research findings.

 ## Contribute to this component